jupyterhub/configurable-http-proxy/README.md

+    --error-path <path>              Alternate server for handling proxy errors (proto://host[:port]) --redirect-port <redirect-port>  Redirect HTTP requests on this port to the server on HTTPS --pid-file <pid-file>            Write our PID to a file

+    --storage-provider <provider>    The storage provider for the route table (defaults to memory) --redis-host <host>              The redis host address (defaults to localhost) --redis-port <port>              The port redis is listening on (defaults to 6379) --redis-db <db>                  The redis db to use (defaults to 0)

-    --error-path <path>              Alternate server for handling proxy errors (proto://host[:port]) --redirect-port <redirect-port>  Redirect HTTP requests on this port to the server on HTTPS --pid-file <pid-file>            Write our PID to a file --no-x-forward                   Don't add 'X-forward-' headers to proxied requests --no-prepend-path                Avoid prepending target paths to proxied requests --no-include-prefix              Don't include the routing prefix in proxied requests --insecure                       Disable SSL cert verification
+    --no-x-forward                   Don't add 'X-forward-' headers to proxied requests --no-prepend-path                Avoid prepending target paths to proxied requests --no-include-prefix              Don't include the routing prefix in proxied requests --auto-rewrite                   Rewrite the Location header host/port in redirect responses --protocol-rewrite <proto>       Rewrite the Location header protocol in redirect responses to the specified protocol --insecure                       Disable SSL cert verification
     --host-routing                   Use host routing (host as first level of path) --statsd-host <host>             Host to send statsd statistics to